yogami/AIVoiceTranslator/docs/DATABASE_ARCHITECTURE.md

 ### Production Database Setup (TODO)

 *   **TODO:** When setting up a dedicated production database:
-    1. Create the production database instance (e.g., on Neon).
+    1. Create the production database instance (Railway for production, Supabase for dev/CI/CD, Aiven for local/test).
     2. Configure its `DATABASE_URL` securely in your production environment.
     3. Deploy your application code, including the `migrations/` directory and `db-migration-scripts/migrate.ts`.
     4. In your production deployment process, execute the command to apply migrations: